ska-sa/dvs/README.md

 ## /catalogues
 Catalogue files used either for observations and/or reductions.
-* Celestial targets used for telescope observations.
+* Celestial targets used for telescope observations, and flux models used in reduction.
 * Database of antenna coordinates

 ## /libraries
 A repository of non-standard code libraries that may be used for either observations or reductions.

+# Installation
+Explicit instructions for installation are contained - in easily readable form - in [install_venvs.sh](./install_venvs.sh).